We are going to begin the sermon in Genesis 45.

 That never would have happened except that God had worked something in his life—almost instantaneously, in his case.
 But this begins to be a pattern for all of us to look to; because there were times that, even though maybe we were not fighting God tooth and toenail (the way Paul was), nevertheless we were doing it.
 The perspective that Paul had in his mind—of Christ, and other men—began to change.
 So he could no longer look upon others, or regard others—including Christ—as he had during his carnal days.
 His mind was changing.
 And the first and most notable change in him was that he was humbled and began to be submissive.

-Acts 9:6 And he [Paul] trembling and astonished said [Notice this:], "Lord, what will You have me to do?"
-[This is the One that he was shaking his fist at, just a little while ago.]
-And the Lord said unto him, "Arise, and go into the city, and it shall be told you what you must do."
+Acts 9:6 So he [Paul] trembling and astonished, said [Notice this:], "Lord, what do You want me to do?"
+[This is the One that he was shaking his fist at just a little while ago.]
+Then the Lord said to him, "Arise, and go into the city, and it will be told you what you must do."

-Acts 9:15-16 But the Lord said unto him [This was Ananias, because he had reservations about baptizing Paul and laying hands on him.], "Go your way: for he is a chosen vessel unto Me, to bear My name before the Gentiles, and kings, and the children of Israel.
-For I will show him how great things he must suffer for My name's sake.
+Acts 9:15-16 But the Lord said to him [This was Ananias, because he had reservations about baptizing Paul and laying hands on him.], "Go, for he is a chosen vessel of Mine to bear My name before Gentiles, kings, and the children of Israel.
+For I will show him how many things he must suffer for My name's sake."